 My dad had the most perfect penmanship.
-He attributed it to his Catholic school education, the nuns beat it into me, he would say.
+He attributed it to his Catholic school education: “The nuns beat it into me,” he would say.
 Whether he was writing with his left or right hand, his handwriting was better than most people’s.
 As the story went, he broke his right arm three times in a year and got no slack from the nuns.
 They smacked his left hand with a ruler until his handwriting looked just as nice with his left as it had with his right.

-After my dad died I found comfort in almost anything with his handwriting on it.
-One might think this had to do with what he wrote, and of course sometimes it did.
+After my dad died, I found comfort in almost anything with his handwriting on it.
+One might think this had to do with what he wrote, and of course, sometimes it did.
 But more often it was just that he wrote it.
 A grocery list, a random phone message, whatever.
 Throwing away anything with his handwriting on it?
 Unthinkable.
 Well, unthinkable until it started to seem a little unrealistic to keep every scrap of paper around the house with his handwriting on it.
-At some point things slowly had to go.
+At some point, things slowly had to go.

-Recently I have been thinking about ways to preserve handwriting of those we love and I have stumbled upon some really cool ideas.
-I figure I might not be the only one with some handwriting-nostalgia, so today I am compiling some of these ideas in case you are looking for ways to hold on to your loved one’s handwriting without having a room in your house piled high with every scrap of paper they ever wrote on.
+Recently, I have been thinking about ways to preserve handwriting of those we love and have stumbled upon some really cool ideas.
+I figure I might not be the only one with some handwriting-nostalgia, so here I am compiling some of these ideas in case you are looking for ways to hold on to your loved one’s handwriting without having a room in your house piled high with every scrap of paper they ever wrote on.
 I have linked back to the source where possible, so click on the image to go to the site.

 I know more than a few grievers with one of these babies.
 A good tattoo artist will be able to replicate anything you bring in that your loved one wrote.
 It may be best to seek a tattoo artist who specializes in text to make sure you get something you are really happy with.
 There are a zillion examples, but here are a few:

 This is from yours truly at WYG.
 My grandmother’s recipes had her beautiful handwriting and seemed a perfect decoration and memorial for my kitchen.
-You can always just throw the recipe itself in a frame, but if you click the image below there is tutorial on how to blow the recipe up and frame it at a larger size.
+You can always just throw the recipe itself in a frame, but if you click the image below there is a tutorial on how to blow the recipe up and frame it at a larger size.

 Though this blog hasn’t been active for many years, The Good Grief Scrapbooking Blog provided 24 scrapbooking prompts to remember loved ones.
-They had a great handwriting prompt and some of the submissions are really cool!
+They had a great handwriting prompt and some of the submissions are really cool.

 Binding Letters into Books

 This is such a neat idea.
-I am a disaster when it comes to crafty things, and this looks like it takes some skill, but for those of you who are more ambitious and talented than me it could be a VERY cool memorial.
+I am a disaster when it comes to crafty things and this looks like it takes some skill, but for those of you who are more ambitious and talented than me, it could be a VERY cool memorial.

 Framing Just About Anything with Handwriting

-Obviously this is another pinterest find.
+Obviously, this is another Pinterest find.
 I thought it was another cute option for hanging just about anything with handwriting on it.
 Plus you could mix in some photos, etc.

 Recipes on Tea Towels?
 Yup!

 I love this idea!
 Erin of the Sometimes Homemade blog transferred her grandmother’s recipes onto tea towels.
 I guarantee this would be a train wreck if I tried it, but I feel certain some of you are talented enough to make this work.
-And if you do you better send us a photo!
+And if you do, you better send us a photo!

 Recipes on a Cutting Board?
-Yes again!
+Yes!